Onkarpk65/NamasteNode-JS-EP-08/README.md

-Here's the revised and concise version of your document on the V8 JS Engine, correcting grammatical mistakes and improving readability:

----

 # Namaste Node.js - Episode 08 | A Deep Dive into the V8 JS Engine

 In this episode, we explore the inner workings of the V8 JavaScript Engine, focusing on the **parsing, interpreting, and compiling** stages.